Pluribus AI 2024 Election Autopsy

 72 videos

-2.0 hrs of airtime
+2.0 hrs airtime

-103M views
+107M views

-The party-as-organization theme is the corpus’s most introspective chapter.
-Of the 488 findings across 52 voices and 72 videos, 140 come from the mainstream and far left and another 50 from the center — together more than three-quarters of the volume.
-This is the rare theme where the right-of-center quadrant is a minority share (24 findings); the loudest voices on internal dysfunction are the people who have to live inside it.
+The party-as-organization theme is the study’s most introspective chapter.
+Of the 488 quotes across 52 voices and 72 videos, 140 come from the mainstream and far left and another 50 from the center — together more than three-quarters of the volume.
+This is the rare theme where the right-of-center quadrant is a minority share (24 quotes); the loudest voices on internal dysfunction are the people who have to live inside it.
 Sources name an institutional culture that rewards loyalty over candor, a consultant class insulated from electoral feedback, and a grassroots operation that has substituted impersonal digital outreach for face-to-face contact.
 The structural pieces are all here.

 I'll tell you I'm not here to win the argument I'm here to win elections right and my point on that is we have to fiercely realize that what the conservative movement has done in this country much better than our party frankly uh in the Progressive Movement is they are focused almost exclusively on winning and building power because they know that coming in second or losing by less doesn't help you actually pass an agenda

-Real Progressives· 92K reach
+Real Progressives92K reach

 The party has abandoned grassroots, community-based organizing, becoming overly reliant on impersonal and less effective digital and TV advertising while ceding the ground game to opponents.